Phone : +256 781 451 207

 The Ishasha plains of Queen Elizabeth National Park are known for the tree climbing lions but there are several other activities that one can get involved in while there.

 Ishasha sector of Queen Elizabeth National ParkCultural Visits: While in Ishasha, one can request for a tour of the local Bakiga community.
-The Ishasha community uplift program introduced a tour opportunity led by a lady Agartha.
+The Ishasha community uplift program introduced a tour opportunity led by a lady called Agartha.
 Agartha and her female friends will share with you information about the Bakiga culture and way of life.
-You will be taken to local homesteads and individual huts to learn the local way of preparing meals (millet porridge, bananas etc).
+You will be taken to local homesteads and individual huts to learn the local way of preparing meals (millet porridge, bananas etc.).
 You can go with the women to their gardens and help harvest millet, grind it into flour and turn it into a ready meal.
-Agartha and her group of women will share with you what it means to be a wife among the Bakiga and how to take care of the husband.
+Agartha and her group of women will share information about the role of a wife among the Bakiga and how to take care of the husband.
 By the end of the tour you would have learnt a lot about the Bakiga culture and even tasted some of their potent local brew.

-Queen Elizabeth National Park Ishasha sectorGame drive to see other animal species: The Ishasha plains are home to the Topi (type of antelope) Kobs, warthogs, buffaloes, elephants, baboons, leopards, other smaller antelopes and birds like the black coucal, compact weaver, herons and storks.
+Queen Elizabeth National Park Ishasha sectorGame drive to see other animal species: The Ishasha plains are home to the Topis, Kobs, warthogs, buffaloes, elephants, baboons, leopards and other smaller antelopes.
+There are also birds like the black coucal, compact weaver, herons and storks.
 You can arrange for a game drive to see some of the beautiful wildlife within the Ishasha sector.
-If you have more time to spare, you can decide to go for a game drive at the Kasenyi plains/sector to see more lions (do not climb trees), the beautiful Kyambura gorge is for chimpanzee trekking or the Maramagambo forest for nature walks.
-If you have time, do not fail to take a boat tribe around the Kazinga Chanel for one of the largest collection of wildlife and birds in the world.
+If you have more time to spare, you can decide to go for a game drive at the Kasenyi plains to see more lions (do not climb trees), visit the beautiful Kyambura gorge for chimpanzee trekking or explore the Maramagambo forest during a nature walk.
+If you have time, do not fail to take a boat cruise along the Kazinga Chanel for one of the largest collection of wildlife and birds in the world.
 You might want to check out our 10 days Uganda tour package which includes a gorilla safari and visiting the best national parks in Uganda.

 The future of tree climbing lions in Ishasha

 The tree climbing lions of Ishasha are in danger of extinction.
 The greatest threat to the lions comes from humans living near the park.
-Only recently about 11 lions were found dead as a result of poisoning.
-It is suspected that the lions were poisoned by pastoralists who had lost their domestic animals to the lions.
-The communities living near the park sometimes lead their animals into the park during the dry season in search of water and grass.
+Lions have recently been found dead as a result of poisoning from suspected pastoralists who may have lost their domestic animals to the cats.
+The communities living near the park sometimes graze their animals in the park during the dry season because of lack of water and grass.
 Lions and other park animals also frequently wander outside park boundaries eventually coming into contact with human communities.
-The big cats find domestic animals very attractive and easier to catch especially during the dry season and when thrown out of the pride.
-When they lose an animal to the lions, some individuals within the communities have resorted to setting up traps/snares and poison for the big cats.
+The big cats find domestic animals very attractive and easier to catch especially during the dry season or when thrown out of the pride.
+When they lose an animal to the lions, some individuals within the communities set up traps/snares and poison for the big cats.

 Where are tree climbings lions found?The Uganda Wildlife Authority (UWA) has tried hard to ensure that there is a harmonious relationship between the communities living near the park and the park animals.
 UWA strives to ensure that the communities benefit economically from tourism through direct employment and giving back 20 percent of the money earned from tourism to the community.
-The park also compensates the locals whenever they lose their livestock to the lions and arranges for community sensitization meeting about the importance of the lions to the people and posterity.
+The park also compensates the locals whenever they lose their livestock to the lions.
+They arrange for community sensitization meetings about the importance of the lions to the people and posterity.
+Those who continue killing the lions or poaching are prosecuted in court.
 The Uganda Carnivore Project introduced lion tracking in Queen Elizabeth national park to help raise funds for lion conservation.
 You might want to find out more about our Uganda gorilla tour packages and how to make booking from our contact us page.

 Where to stay while visiting the tree climbing lions